Upload Data Files Using the Solution

 Transactional profile

 Note: The data type is dependent on how the source data is formatted.
-For more information about mapping data types, see Data file types.
+For more information about mapping data types, see Add a Mapping.

 8. In Override behavior, select the correct override behavior for the mapping.
 The override behavior defines how the loader uses newer records to overwrite older records.
-For more information, see Override behavior.
+For more information, see Add a Mapping.
 In this tutorial, we will use the default override behavior for each mapping.

 9. Click Create.